| |

 designer and analyst, and as a university lecturer.
 He has

-lived in New York, Delhi and London and now lives among the
+lived in New York, Delhi and London and now he lives in Castlemaine,

 Thinking about suicide: Contemplating and comprehending